 Both Trimbles are avid readers, and have books on all subjects piled beside their bed.
 They enjoy unusual cheeses, home-brewed dark beer, intelligent conversation and travel anywhere at any time.
 They like fans and love to guest at conventions whenever invited.

-John & Bjo Trimble are kindly sponsored by the United Federation of Phoenix.
+John & Bjo Trimble are kindly sponsored in part by the United Federation of Phoenix.

 (Photo courtesy of Bob Paz)